Intimidating Vinesh Phogat in line for CWG gold, Ravi Dahiya eases into final | Sports-Games

 In what was expected to be a tough opener against world championship bronze medallist Samantha Leigh Stewart, Vinesh reduced it to a no contest and finished it in mere 36 seconds.

-Vinesh had the Canadian in a head lock from where she pushed her on the match and in no time pinned her rival.
+Vinesh had the Canadian in a head lock from where she pushed her on the mat and in no time pinned her rival.

 Even before people could warm up to the contest, it was all over.